PostgreSQL

 psql

-client are located can be found at/var/hvmail/postgres/default/bin/
+client are located at/var/hvmail/postgres/default/bin/

 .
 Here’s an example of how to use it to log in as thegreenarrow